krazylek/bloomsky-prometheus-exporter/README.md

 Get your personnal key at http://dashboard.bloomsky.com/

 ## Install

-Clone the repo, or install it with npm:
+Clone the repo, or install it on your system with npm:

 ```
 npm install -g bloomsky-prometheus-exporter